CXC Contact and FAQs

 ClusterXchange (CXC) is a program aiming to support short-term exchanges to better connect industrial ecosystems in Europe.
 It foresees the facilitation of transnational cooperation, peer learning, networking and innovation uptake between members of industrial clusters.
 It is implemented with support from Cluster Organisations that have teamed up as European Cluster Partnerships | Excellence (Partnerships).
 The scheme is funded by the European Union through its program for Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME).
 The first set of CXC exchanges have been implemented from 2020 to 2022 in the pilot phase of CXC.
 The second set of CXC exchanges is to happen between 2022 and 2024.

-During this stage, the documents necessary for the exchange to go smoothly are drafted and signed by the HO and VO and their respective Partnerships (HOP and VOP).
+Once the organisations have been found and a plan has been designed, the documents necessary for the exchange to go smoothly are drafted and signed by the HO and VO and their respective Partnerships (HOP and VOP).
 These documents are: the Commitment to Quality report, which is signed by the HO, HOP, VO and VOP and includes the goals, objectives and agenda of the exchange; and the Financial Agreement, which is signed only by the VO and VOP, the latter agreeing to provide the VO with a lump sum to cover expenses for the exchange.

 Interested participants must have their ‘permanent residence’ in a COSME participating country to participate in ClusterXchange.
 ‘Permanent residence’ is defined by ClusterXchange as: